It has always been a discourse that reading books have significant benefits for the head and heart.

 A true understanding of what you may expect to confront as an entrepreneur is vital, and this is the reason this book is essential for beginner entrepreneurs.

-- Dealing with stressful environments while taking complex strategic decisions
+- Dealing with stressful environments while making complex strategic decisions

 - Being a CEO requires a lot of learning